 In September 1981, the Federal Communications Commission (FCC) authorized KRCU to increase its power to 100 watts.
 This allowed the signal of the station to be heard in a 5-mile radius.
 KRCU was received clearly in most parts of Cape Girardeau.
 Reception reports, however, verified listeners as far away as Appleton, Gordonville, and Scott City.

 Susan Westfall was hired as the station’s General Manager in 1988.
 That year also marked the beginning of KRCU’s transition from an alternative music station, to a regional public radio outlet and member of National Public Radio.
+The station became an NPR member station in November 1990.
 Between 1988 and 1994, the station underwent several changes including increasing the hours of operation.
 KRCU moved to a newly renovated building on North Henderson Avenue in 1991 and new studio equipment was installed with the help of a grant from the federal government.